‘Blue Flame’ Agave: Endless Supply of Free “Pups”

-Blue flame is an uncommonly attractive agave that will provide you with an endless supply of free offsets.
-Here’s everything you need to know about planting and caring for this desert hybrid.
+Blue Flame’ is an uncommonly attractive agave that, once planted, keeps on giving by providing you with an endless supply of free offsets.
+Here’s everything you need to know about planting and caring for this hybrid of two Mexican desert natives.

 blue flame agave